 History of the Church of Nosso Senhor do Bonfim in Salvador

-The church of Nosso Senhor do Bonfim is not the most beautiful, but it is certainly the most famous in Salvador for the traditional “Lavagem do Bonfim” (washing of Bonfim), a celebration marked by women dressed in traditional Bahian costumes throwing water on the steps of the temple in a party that lasts all day, accompanied by afoxé music groups.
+The Church of Nosso Senhor do Bonfim isn’t the prettiest, but it is certainly the most famous in Salvador due to the traditional “Lavagem do Bonfim”, a celebration marked by Baianas throwing water on the steps of the church during a festival that lasts all day, enlivened by afoxé bands.

-Dorival Caymmi sang in one of his songs, “A igreja Senhor do Bonfim” (The Church of Senhor do Bonfim), that Salvador has 365 churches so that the people of Bahia can celebrate their faith in a different church every day of the year.
+Dorival Caymmi sang, in one of his songs, “A igreja Senhor do Bonfim”, that Salvador has 365 churches, so that the people of Bahia can celebrate their faith in a different church every day of the year.

 Igreja do Nosso Senhor do Bonfim em Salvador BA

-Church of Nosso Senhor do Bonfim, Salvador, Bahia
+Church of Nosso Senhor do Bonfim in Salvador, Bahia

 Igreja de Nosso Senhor do Bonfim em Salvador BA

-Church of Nosso Senhor do Bonfim, Salvador, Bahia
+Church of Nosso Senhor do Bonfim in Salvador, Bahia

-No one knows for sure how many Catholic temples there really are in Bahia’s capital, and some say there are more.
+No one knows for certain whether this is actually the number of Catholic churches in the capital of Bahia, and some say there are even more.

-What is certain is that the Catholic churches that have been built here since the city’s foundation hold stories beyond relics.
-They transport the visitor to a past where faith and art were united on the same altar.
+One thing is certain: the Catholic churches built here since the city’s foundation hold stories as well as relics.
+It is these churches that transport visitors to a past where faith and art stood side by side at the same altar.

-Details that make the temples of Salvador much more than just places of worship, they are monuments of inestimable artistic value.
+Details that make the churches of Salvador much more than mere places of worship: they are monuments of inestimable artistic value.

 Interior da Igreja do Nosso Senhor do Bonfim em Salvador BA